Return to the search form Return to your search results

 Students are also encouraged to complete the Health Preparation Guide for International Travelform with their medical practitioner.
 This document is intended to help you plan for your medical needs abroad.
 Please DO NOT turn this form in to UI Study Abroad.

-To prepare for your time abroad, you are required by the University of Iowa to complete two orientations.
+In order to prepare for your time abroad, you are required by the University of Iowa to complete two orientations.
+These are in addition to orientations provided by CEPA upon arrival in Switzerland.
+See below for more information.